syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Chart-Types.md

 ## Box and Whisker Chart

-To render a Box and Whisker Chart, set the series *type* as **boxandwhisker** .Box and Whisker chart requires 2 fields (x and y) to plot a segment.
-The feild y requires n number of data or it should  contain minimum of five values to plot a segment.
+To render a Box and Whisker Chart, set the series *type* as **boxAndWhisker** .Box and Whisker chart requires 2 fields (x and y) to plot a segment.
+The field y requires n number of data or it should  contain minimum of five values to plot a segment.

 ![](Chart-Types_images/Chart-Types_img90.png)